South Africa Family Adventure

 Very few places can compete with South Africa when it comes to its diverse range of wildlife, landscapes and adventurous activities.
 This family adventure holiday will take you to some of the most magical areas of South Africa starting in the majestic city of Cape Town, which is flanked by the stunning Table Mountain, before exploring the KwaZulu-Natal region which contains the oldest proclaimed nature reserve and ample opportunity for spotting the notorious 'Big 5'.

 Cape Town itself offers a hive of diverse activities.
-A hike on Table Mountain offers panoramic views of the city below.
-You will also explore the dynamic Cape Peninsula and the bustling harbours of Hout Bay and Mariners Wharf which are home to native seals as well as dolphins and whales (in whale season, July to November).
+You will explore the dynamic Cape Peninsula and the bustling harbours of Hout Bay and Mariners Wharf which are home to native seals as well as dolphins and whales (in whale season, July to November).
 Cape Town lays claim to one of South Africa’s most exquisite wine regions and a family cycling tour through the lush valleys and numerous trails is an ideal way to explore.

 The KwaZulu-Natal region, which includes the city of Durban, is perhaps one of South Africa’s most magical regions.
 Hluhluwe-iMfolozi National Park is one of the oldest proclaimed nature reserves in South Africa and is home to an immense variety of wildlife including the Big 5 and white rhinos, which were saved from extinction with the help from a project run from this reserve.
 The safaris and game drives are likely to create lifelong memories as you experience some of the world’s most majestic animals in their natural habitat.
 One such safari contains a river cruise down the St. Lucia estuary which allows you to get up close and personal with wild hippos and Nile crocodiles.
 Children will delight in exploring hidden coves whilst also having the opportunity to snorkel in an abundant underwater world in areas such as Kosi Bay.Read more